Tools Home

 swtrace free

-This will turn tracing off and free any swtrace buffers.
+This command will free any swtrace buffers.

 swtrace it_remove

-This will remove the ITrace support.
+This command will remove the ITRACE support.

-Sample ITrace Scenario using swtrace
+Sample ITRACE Scenario using swtrace

 1. Initialize swtrace swtrace init -s 10